-Overcome Evil With Good (Romans 12:20-21)
+Overcome Evil with Good (Romans 12:20-21)

-To the contrary, "if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head.”
-21 Do not be overcome by evil, but overcome evil with good. —Romans 12:20-21
+To the contrary, "if your enemy is hungry, feed him; if he is thirsty, give him something to drink; for by so doing you will heap burning coals on his head." ²¹Do not be overcome by evil, but overcome evil with good.
+Romans 12:20-21

 Now, I must confess that my sisters were not the only ones who did something wrong when we were kids, I was mean to them plenty of times!

-The thing about conflict is that we can’t avoid it; unfortunately, it’s a part of life because we all are sinful.
+The thing about conflict is that we can’t avoid it.
+Unfortunately, it’s a part of life because we all are sinful.
 Children or adults, it doesn’t matter; if there are two or more people together, there’s always potential for conflict.

 Read Genesis chapters 37, 45, and 50:15-21.
-How did Joseph live out Romans 12:20-21 towards his brothers?
+How did Joseph live out Romans 12:20-21 toward his brothers?